Bunch theory: working notes on applications, axioms and models: Model

-Within quantified predicates or expressions we may experience variable capture, where a quantified variable has the same name as some variable from an outer scope.
-Or we may experience an extension of an environment, where newly quantified variables are added.
-Both of these are expressed by “binding override”,written with the symbol $⊕$.
-For example:
+Within quantified predicates we may have to deal with variable capture, where a quantified variable has the same name as some variable from an outer scope, or we may experience an extension of an environment, where newly quantified variables are added.
+To deal with these situations it is useful to equip our meta-language with “binding override”, operation $⊕$.
+Here an example of its use:

 \( \, \lbb \, x \, \leadsto \, \{1,2\}, \, \, y \, \leadsto \, \{3\} \, \rbb \, ⊕ \, \, \lbb \, \, y \, \leadsto \, \{4,5\}, \, z \, \leadsto \, \{2,5,7\} \, \rbb \, = \, \)

 \( \, \, \lbb \, x \, \leadsto \, \{1,2\}, \, \, y \, \leadsto \, \{4,5\}, \, z \, \leadsto \, \{2,5,7\} \, \rbb \, \)